callan 2022

-The Callan Chart demonstrates that humans are pattern-seeking animals.
-From Rorschach tests to animals seen in clouds, we seek to impose structure and design where there is none.
-So too, with investors and the Callan Chart.
+The Callan Chart is evidence that humans are pattern-seeking animals.
+From Rorschach tests to stuff seen in clouds, we seek to impose structure and design where there is none.
+So, too, with investors and the Callan Chart.

-The Callan Chart ranks annual returns for different asset classes over the last two decades.
-Lessons from the past are plenty for the investor, though as of yet, the future is insoluble.
+The Callan Chart ranks annual returns for asset classes over the last two decades.
+Lessons from the past are plenty for the investor, though the future is insoluble.

-Formally known as the Periodic Table of Investment Returns 2022 or the Callen Periodic Table, let’s look at the past to see what we can learn about 2022 and beyond.
+Formally known as The Callan Periodic Table of Investment Returns: Year-End 2022, let’s look at the past to see what we can learn about 2024 and beyond.

-Above, find the Callan Periodic Table 2022 in all its glory!
+Above, find the Callan Periodic Table in all its glory!
 Look for trends.
-Find patterns.
-Then continue reading.
+Find patterns in the colors.
+Then, continue reading.

-Large Cap Growth has done great this decade!
-Look at the orange along the top!
-However, also notice it performed the worst in 2016 and 2022.
+Large Cap Growth has done best.
+But look at the orange along the top!
+That is emerging markets.

 Patterns are everywhere when you look at the table in the traditional view.